MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureScheduleTime

-Specifies the time of day, as the number of minutes after midnight, to check for definition updates.
+Specifies the time on the local computer to check for definition updates.

-The time refers to the local time on the computer.
+To specify a value, enter it as a time span: `hh:mm:ss` where `hh` = hours, `mm` = minutes and `ss` = seconds.
+For example, `13:30:00` indicates 1:30 PM.

-If you do not specify a value for this parameter, Windows Defender checks for definition updates at the default time of 15 minutes before the scheduled scan time.
+If you don't specify a value for this parameter, Windows Defender checks for definition updates 15 minutes before the scheduled scan time by default.

 ```yaml
 Type: DateTime